bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 07-14.md

 	- [ ] SMTIVA - F8
 - [ ] **Improved Graphical effects for coins**
 	- [ ] Play slight particle effect for any power use (burst of colored pixels, color changes per coin).
-		- [ ] burst of a few particles shooting very fast in random direction and fading quickly.
+		- [x] burst of a few particles shooting very fast in random direction and fading quickly.
 A very quick jolt of effect.
+		- [ ] Make the color change per power used.
+		- [ ] Don't trigger on payoffs, just on power used.
+	- [ ] Lag when a large number of life or souls are moving due to particles.
+Fix this by limiting the number that can be emitting at a time (possibly a static variable?)
 	- [ ] Activating a coin - burst of particles; can use a similar effect, maybe make it emit from the coin shape itself.
-	- [ ] Use a power - we already show an icon, experiment with also doing a particle effect.
-Also perhaps shake.
+Maybe play the effect in reverse, towards the mouse? could be cool.
 	- [ ] When purchasing a coin from the shop, play flip animation as it moves into player row.
-	- [ ] Adding 'lightning effect' or similar.
-We can use a single effect with different colors (or shape/color variations on a single "coming from the sky" style effect).
-No movement; just appears instantly, shakes, fades quickly.
-	- [ ] Coin flip shadow
+	- [ ] Coin flip shadow - experiment with simple shadow.
+	- [x] Fix dust particles sometimes not showing, if they are still active when they would restart.
 	- [x] Flash on upgrade (in shop too).
 	- [x] Shake when this coin's power is used.
 	- [x] Move up when power is activated.
 Move down when power is deactivated.
 - [ ] **Arrows of Night**
-	- [ ] Make arrows follow mouse or something (move to center and rotate to follow mouse patron token?); even better if they actually shoot when used
+	- [ ] Make arrows follow mouse (move to center and rotate to follow mouse patron token?); even better if they actually shoot when used
 	- [ ] Arrows are placed on table from Charon like other things.
 	- [ ] Add back the slight randomness to arrow pile, it was better.
 ### In Progress